bsless/clj-fast/doc/results.md

 - `get` from record ~50% slower than from map.
 - `fast-get` from `fast-map` ~ 8.4% faster than `get`ting from regular map.
 (Metosin)
+- map on keyword > keyword on map > get from map (ordered by speed)
+- field from record > keyword on record > .get from record > get from record.

 ### merge